Abdelrahman915/Voice-Cloning/README.md

 -pip install -r requirements.txt
 ```
 Download Pre-trained Models
-Download the pre-trained models from the SO-VITS-SVC GitHub repository: SO-VITS-SVC GitHub Repository
+Download the pre-trained models from the SO-VITS-SVC GitHub repository: SO-VITS-SVC GitHub Repository link in the references below

 Usage
 Running the Application